Bernie Banton

-Bernard Douglas Banton AM (13 October 1946 – 27 November 2007) was an Australian social justice campaigner.
-He was the widely recognized face of the legal and political campaign to achieve compensation for the many sufferers of asbestos-related conditions, which they contracted after either working for the company James Hardie or being exposed to James Hardie Industries' products.
+Bernard Douglas Banton AM (13 October 1946 – 27 November 2007) was an Australian builder and, later, social justice campaigner for asbestos-related diseases.
+He was the widely recognised face of the legal and political campaign to achieve compensation for the many sufferers of asbestos-related conditions, which they contracted after either working for the company James Hardie or being exposed to James Hardie Industries' products.

 Banton himself suffered from multiple forms of asbestos-related diseases, being diagnosed with asbestosis and also asbestos-related pleural disease (ARPD) in January 1999 after having worked at James Hardie Industries, decades earlier, making asbestos lagging.
 These conditions required him to carry an oxygen tank wherever he went.

-On the 17 August 2007, he was also diagnosed with terminal peritoneal mesothelioma asbestos cancer, dying a short 103 days later.
+On the 17 August 2007, Banton was also diagnosed with terminal peritoneal mesothelioma, a cancer of the lining of the abdomen most commonly associated with asbestos exposure, dying 103 days later.
 The 2009 book Killer Company details Banton's fight against James Hardie.

 Banton brought an action against Amaca Pty Ltd before the Dust Diseases Tribunal of New South Wales.

 Other campaigning

 Banton's final campaign public appearance was In October 2007, during the midst of the 2007 federal election campaign.
 Banton attempted to personally present Minister for Health Tony Abbott, [later the 28th Prime Minister of Australia] with a petition to include a drug for treating malignant mesothelioma on the Pharmaceutical Benefits Scheme.
 When Minister Abbott was not in attendance at his Manly (Sydney), NSW electoral office, Banton called him "a gutless creep".
 Responding, Minister Abbott, who had been in Victoria at the time, was quoted as saying, "Let's be upfront about this.
 I know Bernie is very sick, but just because a person is sick doesn't necessarily mean that he is pure of heart in all things."
-He then dismissed the presenting of the petition (at his office) as a "stunt", as he was not aware that Mr Banton had planned to present the petition at his Sydney office until it was too late.
+He then dismissed the presenting of the petition (at his office) as a "stunt", as he was not aware that Banton had planned to present the petition at his Sydney office until it was too late.
 Minister Abbott apologised personally to Banton the following morning with Banton offering his own apology in return.

 In his victory speech on 24 November after winning the election, the Prime Minister-elect Kevin Rudd paid special tribute to Banton, saying that he represented the "great Australian trade union movement" and was a beacon of decency in his fight for compensation.

-Banton died at his home on 27 November, just three days after the election.
+Banton died at his home on 27 November, three days after the election.